Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Summary Statistics: Human Panels vs LLM Jury Scores

 \section{Summary Statistics: Human Panels vs LLM Jury Scores}

-In this section, we present summary statistics comparing the scores assigned by the primary panels with those assigned by the re-score panels and the LLM jury.
-We assess the performance of each \lj model individually as well as the performance of the LLM Jury, which refers to the mean score provided by the three \lj models.
-Across all scores, the primary panels and re-score panels assigned, on average, higher scores (mean $3.0$-$3.7$; median $3$-$4$) than the \lj models (mean $2.5$-$3.3$; median $2$-$4$).
-See Figure~\ref{fig:score_distributions} for a detailed summary of the score distribution across evaluators.
-Analysis of the score differences between the primary panels and the other evaluators, Table~\ref{tab:offset_rmse}, indicates that all \lj models systematically penalised diagnostic quality relative to the panel's scores.
+In this section, we present summary statistics comparing the scores assigned by the primary panels with those assigned by the LLM Jury and the re-score panels.
+We assess the performance of each \lj model individually as well as the performance of the LLM Jury, which refers to the mean score over the three \lj models.
+Across all scores, the primary panels and re-score panels assigned, on average, higher scores (mean $3.0$-$3.7$; median $3$-$4$; Figure~\ref{fig:score_distributions}) than the \lj models (mean $2.5$-$3.3$; median $2$-$4$; Figure~\ref{fig:score_distributions}).

+Analysis of the score differences between the primary panels and the other evaluators, Table~\ref{tab:offset_rmse}, indicates that all \lj models systematically penalised diagnostic quality relative to the panels' scores.
 Compared to the other \lj models, o3 has the lowest offset and root mean squared error (RMSE).
 The re-score panels consistently have the smallest offsets compared to all other evaluators, while their RMSEs were comparable to the \lj models.
 Table~\ref{tab:offset_rmse} also provides the 95\% confidence intervals (CI) for the offset and RMSE, respectively, calculated for each evaluator with respect to the primary panel.
-This is visualised in Figure~\ref{fig:offset-vs-rmse}, which shows a plot of the offset versus the RMSE.
-As a result of the difference in sample size (30 vs 330 cases), the 95\% confidence intervals are larger for the re-score panels compared to those for the \lj models.
+As a result of the difference in sample size (30 vs 330 cases), the 95\% confidence intervals are wider for the re-score panels than for the \lj models.
 All \lj models have a similar offset and RMSE for the differential diagnosis score.
 For other scores, there are larger differences in evaluator performance and, among the \lj models, the lowest offset and RMSE is achieved by o3.